bocoup/web-platform-contribution-guide/README.md

-   if you run into trouble with make html command on GNU/Linux, you may have an with your path.
+   if you run into trouble with make html command on GNU/Linux, you may have an issue with your path.
 If you don't have the energy to fix that, you can change the command from `sphinx-build` to `python3 -m sphinx` in the make file and all should be well.

 5. Run the linter to make sure your changes follow the conventions described in CONTRIBUTING.md.
 To lint and then build, use: